andrewbaxter/somewords/readme.md

 # Somewords

-A very tiny static page generator, from a git repo with markdown documents at the top level.
+A very tiny static page generator, from a git repo with markdown documents.

-This only deals with data in the top level of the repo.
-All markdown documents are turned into pages, with an index page pointing to the first.
-All non-markdown documents are copied as-is.

-You need a `logo.svg` in the same directory as your documents.

 ## How it works

 When you call somewords, it assumes the current directory is the root of the repository.
 It only looks in the root for documents, so you can put WIP documents in a subdirectory if you'd like.

+You need a `logo.svg` in the same directory as your documents.

 It does the following steps: